front-end-intermediate/5-express/readme.md

 Express apps can use [any database supported by Node](https://expressjs.com/en/guide/database-integration.html) including PostgreSQL, MySQL, MongoDB, etc.

+MongoDB is a no-sql document-based database.
+One of the key advantages is that your data is totally unstructured.

+With a relational database, you have to define the shape of your data upfront.
+You'll say something like: this database table has two columns, name which is a string and age which is an integer.

+With a document-based database, you just start writing objects to the database and it will accomodate them.
+Some documents can have some fields and others can other ones.

-Rather than installing a database on our local computer we will be using [MongoDB's](https://www.mongodb.com) cloud service Atlas for our database.
+Rather than installing a database on our local computer we could use [MongoDB's](https://www.mongodb.com) cloud service Atlas for our database.

 1. Create an account and sign in
 2. Create a project called NYU